-There are two ways to load samples into the Casio RZ-1: “cassette” dump via the MT (magnetic tape) terminal or in through the sample jack.
+There are three ways to load samples into the Casio RZ-1: “cassette” dump via the MT (magnetic tape) terminal, MIDI SysEx, or in through the sample jack.
 The usual operating procedure is to sample through the mic/line-in jack for the initial sample creation and then export/import through the MT connection for archival/reload.

 The MT port makes it possible not only to backup songs/patterns, but also to retain a perfect copy of whatever you’ve sampled into the Casio RZ-1.
 This capability not only retains sonic consistency of your samples, it also frees you from locating the original source material you sampled from each time you want to revisit a song.

 At the time of the RZ-1’s release (1986) this was the only viable workflow as the RZ-1 unfortunately does not support MIDI SDS for sample dumps.
 But some 30 years later, another possibility appears: What if we convert a PCM wave file to the 8-bit / 20kHz format the RZ-1 needs and then load that sample via the MT import routine, thereby bypassing the RZ-1’s converters?

 Note: Until recently, the ability for the RZ-1 to save/load via SysEx was almost entirely unknown.
 This feature has now been exploited much in the same way as the MT jack, but is still not equivalent to true MIDI SDS.
 However, it is much quicker and has effectively superseded the MT jack method described in this article.

 Even if one prefers to utilize the analog sample input to add character, the MT import technique opens up the door for such things as tightening the attack (removing silence at the start of the sample), click removal, and mix-and-match loading.